-Beyond its spectacular beauty, abundant wildlife, and natural resources, the area is also brimming with recreational opportunities.
+spectacular beauty, abundant wildlife, and natural resources, the area is also full of recreational opportunities

 Over 225 miles of trails for hiking, horseback riding, mountain biking, cycling, motorcycling, and ATV adventures weave through these forests.
 Lakes, rivers, and streams glisten and flow with a range of paddling experiences and also swim with fish worth reeling in.
 Rocks stand ready for climbing and rappelling.
 There are geocaches to find.
 Birds worth watching.
 Dog parks where your four-legged pal can run.
 Golf courses to play, from nine-hole to miniature to disc.
 And so much more to explore.

-Whatever your passion, here are some great places to get outdoors in and around Parkersburg:
+Whatever your passion, there are some great places to get outdoors in and around Parkersburg

 Mountwood Park promises “something for everyone!” and delivers the goods in abundance.
 The park’s 2,000 acres are woven with trails for avid runs, casual strolls, biking, and horseback riding: choose a trail that matches your endurance levels.
 The 30-mile hike/bike single-track network, open year-round, is one of the Mid-Ohio Valley’s oldest trail systems and an enduring favorite—the annual spring Challenge at Mountwood draws hundreds of racers from several states.
 The new Pumphouse Trail, a 1.4-mile “flow trail” designed for intermediate-level mountain bikers, is natural and machine-built.
 Featuring bridges, rocks, drop-offs, rollers and banked switchback turns, it’s open to both foot and mountain bike traffic in either direction.
 The 30-mile horseback riding trails, open April through October, are augmented with horse stalls and three pole barns.
 Mountwood ATV Adventures, West Virginia’s newest regional trail system, is located on 600 acres across U.S. Route 50 from the main park area.
 It boasts 25 miles of graded trails ranging from easy to difficult, all marked for direction as well as level of challenge.
 Find more fun at the archery range, disc golf course, dog park, and 50-acre lake swimming with trout, catfish, large-mouth bass, crappie, muskie, carp and sunfish.
 To help you pack in as much time for adventure as possible, you can even stay overnight in cabins or at the campground.